zeruhur/cosmiccreatures/_navigation/_coverpage.md

 # The Book of Cosmic Creatures

-## A tentative bestiary for Plerion and other sci-fi Cairn hacks
+## A bestiary for Plerion and other sci-fi Cairn hacks

-Intrepid spacers ply the vastness of the Five Galaxies in search of fortune and glory

-This is **Plerion**, a sci-fi hack from [*Cairn*](https://cairnrpg.com) designed to play rutilant space opera.
+CC BY-SA 4.0

 [GitHub](https://github.com/zeruhur/cosmiccreatures/)
 [Web SRD](/README.md)